intertect/intertect/src/content/lesson_1/part_3.md

 ```

 ## Shift Operations
-There are three kinds of shifts that we want you to implement.
-Shift left
+There are three kinds of shifts that we want you to implement: shift left
 logical (`sll`), shift right logical (`srl`), and shift right arithmetic
 (`sra`).

 Shift left logical means you shift each of the bits in the target by some
 amount, filling on the right with 0.
 For example, shifting `0b1111` left by 2
 leaves us with `0b1100`.
 In this case we assumed we only had 4 bits to work
 with, in which case the top two bits got shifted off the top.

 Shift right logical means the reverse of this.
 You shift all the bits to the
 right by some amount, filling with 0 from the left.
 Therefore, our previous
 example of `0b1111` shifted right logically by 2 would yield `0b0011`.

 Lastly, there's the arithmetic right shift.
 This is the odd-instruction-out.
 The difference is that it treats the number as signed so when it shifts in new
 bits, they match the sign bit.
 In this way it's very close to integer division
 by two (rounded towards −∞).
 In this way, −1 arithmetic shift right by 1 is
 still −1 but 1 arithmetic shift right by 1 is 0.
 We can see this in the
 following way, starting with the −1 case.
 For all of these we assume 4 bits for
 simplicity.

 ```